nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-Pupilist detects an error in the lesson plan description.
+Pupilist detects an error in the selected index.

     * 3a1.
 Pupilist displays an error message.

       Use case resumes at step 3.

-* 3b.
-Pupilist detects an error in the selected index.

-    * 3b1.
-Pupilist displays an error message.

-      Use case resumes at step 3.

-**Use case: Purge data**

-**MSS**

-1. User requests to purge data.
-2. Pupilist requests for confirmation.
-3. User confirms.
-4. Pupilist clears the data in the file and system.

-    Use case ends.

-**Extensions**

-* 2a.
-User chooses to cancel.
-  * 2a1.
-User cancels the command.

-    Use case ends.

-* 3a.
-Pupilist detects an error in clearing the file.

-    * 3a1.
-Pupilist displays an error message.

-      Use case ends.

     *{More to be added}*

 ### Non-Functional Requirements